MauricioBalderrama/macOS-Bootstrap/README.md

 ## Other software installation

 ### Manual Homebrew installations
-Use this command before installing anything from Homebrew (after the installation) to target the local Installers volume.
+Use this command before installing anything from Homebrew (after the installation) to use a different download and storage location
 <br>
 ```
 export HOMEBREW_CACHE=/Volumes/Installers